Cyber Monday deals at Target: Our favorite sales to shop now

 Powerbeats Pro wireless earphones: $150

-Looking for a good Black Friday deal on headphones?
+Looking for a good ?
 These high-performance, wireless earphones are sweat- and water-resistant; have adjustable, secure-fit hooks to maximize comfort; and are equipped with volume and track controls on both earbuds for extra convenience.
 The earbuds have a battery life of up to nine hours without a charging case and up to 24 hours with one.
 They can also be revived for an extra 1.5 hours of battery time with a Fast Fuel five-minute charge when low on power.

 Powerbeats Pro wireless earphones, $150 (regularly $250)